Fundamental Limits of Quantum Sensors for Gravitational Wave Detection: Atom Interferometric Detectors

 \subsection{The mid-band frequency gap}

 Atom interferometric detectors target $\sim$0.01--10~Hz, lying between the LISA band ($\lesssim 0.1$~Hz) and the LIGO band ($\gtrsim 10$~Hz).
-This gap is inaccessible to both detector types: LISA's sensitivity degrades above $\sim$0.1~Hz due to the arm-length transfer function, while ground-based detectors are limited below $\sim$10~Hz by seismic and Newtonian (gravity gradient) noise.
+This gap falls outside the reach of both operating and approved instruments: LISA's sensitivity degrades above $\sim$0.1~Hz due to the arm-length transfer function, while ground-based detectors are limited below $\sim$10~Hz by seismic and Newtonian (gravity gradient) noise.
+A range of concepts has been proposed to target this band directly~\cite{Mandel2018}; the atom-interferometric approach is the focus here.

 Atom interferometers can access this band because the atoms are in \emph{free fall} during the interrogation period, with no mechanical connection to the ground.
 They are immune to suspension thermal noise and partially immune to seismic noise (though gravity gradient noise remains a challenge for terrestrial implementations).
 The scientific targets include early inspiral of stellar-mass binary black holes (hours to days before merger in the LIGO band), intermediate-mass black hole mergers ($10^2$--$10^4\,M_\odot$), and multiband gravitational wave astronomy.